 Over the course of the past century, the American bison (Bison bison) was saved from extinction and set upon a path of recovery and conservation.
-The Department of the Interior (DOI) has contributed significantly to bison restoration and conservation, currently managing 21 plains bison herds in 14 states, for a total of approximately 12,000 bison on 4.7 million acres of land.
-This includes 12 herds managed by the National Park Service (NPS) in ten parks, seven herds on national wildlife refuges managed by the US Fish and Wildlife Service (FWS), and two herds co-managed by the Bureau of Land Management (BLM) and the State of Utah.
+The Department of the Interior (DOI) has contributed significantly to bison restoration and conservation, currently managing 19 plains bison herds in 12 states, for a total of approximately 11,000 bison on 4.6 million acres of land.
 These DOI bison account for one-third of all plains bison managed for conservation in North America and are collectively vital to the long-term preservation of the species.

 Although bison are no longer threatened by extinction, substantial work remains to restore the species to its ecological and cultural role on appropriate landscapes within its historical range.
 While Yellowstone bison are distinguished as the largest ecologically and genetically viable wild bison plains bison herd in North America, with approximately 4,800 bison, most DOI conservation herds have less than 1,000 individuals, are contained by fences, and are subjected to selective culling (mortality).
 Many herds also show some evidence of cattle gene introgression from early 19th century cross-breeding with domestic cattle.
 Valid concerns have been raised about how these factors and constraints may be eroding the genetic integrity and the wild character of bison that, for millennia, were shaped into resilient animals by the hands of natural selection and wide-ranging movements across large landscapes that allowed for natural dispersal and intermixing of herds.